Fagna

 Iteration

-The following change and improvements were made to the design and prototype following user testing:
+The following changes and improvements were made to the design and prototype following user testing:

 • Different main menu states for logged in / logged out user